The Québec maritime Blog

 Want more?
 Then visit the Grotte à la Patate (literally “Potato Cave”), one of two accessible caves on the island (the other is the Grotte des Trois Plaines), located near Lake Geneviève.
 The longest cave in Québec, Grotte à la Patate is 625 metres (2050 feet) deep, of which 580 metres (1900 feet) have been explored.
 You’ll start your exploration standing up and end up crawling into the Dernier-Repos room (literally “Last Rest”).
 You’ll want to sit this one out if you’re claustrophobic!

-Want to admire emerald green waters?
+Want to admire emerald-green waters?
 You’ll love the Jupiter River, one of the most famous salmon rivers in the world.
-This is a perfect place for contemplation, as is the Chicotte River, in the Chicotte-la-Mer sector, where you can also enjoy a swim in crystal-clear temperate waters.
+This is a perfect place for contemplation, as is the Chicotte River, in the Chicotte-la-Mer sector, where you can also enjoy a swim in crystal-clear temperate waters surrounded by postcard-perfect scenery.
 You won’t want to leave this green and white paradise…

-Various packages give visitors the opportunity to explore Anticosti at their own pace in the summer, as they soak up the island’s beauty, observe local vegetation and wildlife, and discover the island’s history and remarkable geological sites.
-Find out more from Sépaq and Pourvoirie Lac Geneviève, both of which offer packages including accommodations, the rental of an all-terrain vehicle and admission to Parc national d’Anticosti.
-Some packages also include the flight to the island.
+Various packages give visitors the opportunity to explore Anticosti in the summer at their own pace while soaking up the island’s beauty, observing local vegetation and wildlife, and discovering the island’s history and remarkable geological sites.
+Find out more from Sépaq, which offers packages including flights to and from the island, accommodations, the use of an all-terrain vehicle and admission to Parc national d’Anticosti.

 Are you inspired to discover this surprising island?
-Summer is a great time to take the plunge—Anticosti will not disappoint you!
+Summer is a great time to take the plunge—there’s nothing like a trip to Anticosti!